MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

     - `[Summary <IMicrosoftGraphSecurityFormattedContent>]`: formattedContent
     - `[Tags <String[]>]`: Tags for this article, communicating keywords, or key concepts.
     - `[Title <String>]`: The title of this article.
-  - `[HostComponents <IMicrosoftGraphSecurityHostComponent[]>]`: Retrieve details about microsoft.graph.security.hostComponent objects.Note: List retrieval is not yet supported.
+  - `[HostComponents <IMicrosoftGraphSecurityHostComponent[]>]`: Retrieve details about hostComponent objects.Note: List retrieval is not yet supported.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Category <String>]`: The type of component that was detected (for example, Operating System, Framework, Remote Access, or Server).
     - `[FirstSeenDateTime <DateTime?>]`: The first date and time when Microsoft Defender Threat Intelligence observed this web component.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
     - `[Host <IMicrosoftGraphSecurityHost>]`: host
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
+      - `[ChildHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.
+        - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+        - `[ChildHost <IMicrosoftGraphSecurityHost>]`: host
+        - `[FirstSeenDateTime <DateTime?>]`: The date and time when Microsoft Defender Threat Intelligence first observed the hostPair.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+        - `[LastSeenDateTime <DateTime?>]`: The date and time when Microsoft Defender Threat Intelligence last observed the hostPair.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+        - `[LinkKind <String>]`: The reason that two hosts are identified as hostPair.
+        - `[ParentHost <IMicrosoftGraphSecurityHost>]`: host
       - `[Components <IMicrosoftGraphSecurityHostComponent[]>]`: The hostComponents that are associated with this host.
       - `[Cookies <IMicrosoftGraphSecurityHostCookie[]>]`: The hostCookies that are associated with this host.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.